What is Mergeflow Grid Search?

 Mergeflow Grid Search is a configured solution.
 This means that we work together with you to build your Grid Search.

-A Grid Search produces an interactive matrix that lets you explore large numbers of topics, an how they intersect.
+A Grid Search produces an interactive matrix that lets you explore large numbers of topics, an how they interrelate.
 One set of topics defines the rows of the matrix, another set of topics defines the columns.
 The values of a matrix cell indicate how much overlap there is between any row and column topic.
-The Grid visualizes these values by color intensity, so you can quickly eyeball many topics and their intersections.
+The Grid visualizes these values by color intensity, so you can quickly eyeball many topics and their interrelations.

 Grids (= the results of a Grid Search) are interactive.
 You can click on any matrix cell in order to explore the sources (news, R&D, patents, investment events, etc.) behind that cell.

 All kinds of topic combinations are possible, where one topic category forms the matrix rows, and another topic category forms the matrix columns.
 For example: